jhkim-econ/jhkim-econ.github.io/_pages/about.md

 ## Hello!
 I'm Junghwan Kim

-I am a Legislative Research Officer at the National Assembly of South Korea with over a decade of experience in economic policy analysis, budget program evaluation, and fiscal oversight.
+I am a Legislative Research Officer at the National Assembly of South Korea with over a decade of experience in economic policy analysis, and budget program evaluation.
 My work has consistently focused on ensuring transparency, accountability, and analytical rigor in public finance.

 While earning a B.A. in Economics and Business Administration from Seoul National University, I sought a deeper understanding of how economic and fiscal policies are shaped within government institutions.
 Motivated by this interest, I successfully passed the National Legislative Civil Service Examination, one of South Korea’s most competitive public service entry routes.
 This achievement granted me entry into the [National Assembly Budget Office (NABO)](https://korea.nabo.go.kr/naboEng/main/main.do), Korea’s premier nonpartisan institution for fiscal policy research, where I began collaborating directly with PhD-level economists at the outset of my career.